keita-iida/ASURATDB/README.md

 # ASURAT database
 ## Brief introduction
-* Knowledge-based databases collected by ASURAT are stored in /genes2bioterm.
+* Existing knowledge-based databases collected by ASURATDB are stored in genes2bioterm/.
-  One can import them using ASURATDB functions.
-* SingleCell transcriptome data processed by ASURAT are stored in transcriptome.
+* SingleCell transcriptome data processed by ASURAT are stored in transcriptome/.

 ## Vignettes
 Well-documented vignette is available from the following URL: